ABOUT

 Founded by Jade Blue

-M.Y.H was founded by Jade Blue, a rape survivor and campaigner working to reform the justice system.
-After her case was dropped by the Crown Prosecution Service, Jade waived her anonymity to speak publicly about what went wrong - exposing the gaps, delays, and decisions that shaped her experience.
+After her case was dropped by the Crown Prosecution Service, Jade waived her anonymity to speak publicly about her experience and the wider issues it exposed within the justice system.
 In 2024, she secured a landmark legal victory against the CPS for breaching her human rights.
-That moment wasn’t an ending.
-It was a shift - from experience to action.

 What M.Y.H is here to do